Advertising helps fund Big Issue’s mission to end poverty

 Rents in the UK are now at the highest point on record, surging beyond wider inflation and leaving renters on low incomes struggling to keep up or find an affordable place to live.

-Average private rents in the UK increased by 9.1% in the 12 months up to November 2024, according to the Office for National Statistics (ONS).
+Average private rents in the UK increased by 8.1% in the 12 months up to January 2025, according to the Office for National Statistics (ONS).
+That is slightly down on the 8.7% recorded up to January 2025.

-Tenants are still paying £110 more every month on average than they were a year ago.
-In London, renters are having to find an extra £230 each month after rents rose by 11.6% annually.
+Tenants across the UK are still paying just under £100 more every month on average than they were a year ago.
+In London, renters are having to find as much as £220 extra each month after rents rose by 9.9% annually, albeit down from 11% rises recorded in the year up to January.

 How much is rent in UK?